What does it mean to be an individual?

 Each of us is because the rest of us are

-I am not questioning that we exist as individuals; we clearly do.
+I am not questioning that we experience our selves as individual or distinct things.
 I’m not even questioning the value of competition; there are clearly contexts in which competition is not only fun, but produces better results.
 And I’m certainly not questioning the need to protect individuals from coercion.
 Indeed, protecting individuals from coercion – or as Kant might put it treating each other as “ends-in-ourselves” – is an essential part of discovering and taking full advantage of our nature as social selves.

 What I am questioning is the utility of starting with the assumption that we are fundamentally separate and in conflict with each other.
 Starting with the assumption that we are fundamentally separate nudges us to adopt a default setting of competitive, aggressive or defensive behavior even in cases when we would probably gain more by remembering and taking advantage of our essentially-connected nature.